Thainge/card-kingdom/README.md

 Link: https://thainge.github.io/card-kingdom/

-This is a fully fledged card game made purely from react!
+Fully functional card game made purely from React.
+Also uses NodeJS for a sockets connection for multiplayer access.
-Download the repository and run it to play it locally or visit the website directly on the right.

-I spent around a month working on this project and had a few art designers help assist me with art creation for this game.

-I also plan on hooking this game up to Node Sockets to allow players to connect to others and battle eachother.
+  - Sockets.io
+  - NodeJS
+  - ReactJS

+This project took around a month to complete and has turned out to be a very fun web card game, in the future I plan on releasing a better version built in Unity.

 Next steps:
-- Node Sockets multiplayer access
+- Unity version

-credits to
+credits

-Tobey Hainge - Lead Programmer
+Tobey Hainge - Lead Programmer,

-Alena - Art
+Alena - Art,

-Elizabeth - Art
+Elizabeth - Art,

-IronHide Studios - Music
+IronHide Studios - Music,